Outstanding Graduate Coordinator Award

 The Graduate School presents the Outstanding Graduate Coordinator Award to recognize the exemplary service of one of our Graduate Coordinators.
 Graduate coordinators provide an invaluable service to the university and its community of students, faculty, and staff, and this award is one of the few opportunities available to recognize these individuals.

-The Outstanding Graduate Coordinator Award includes a $3000 prize that is presented at an event hosted by the Graduate School and the Graduate Coordinator Network.
+The Outstanding Graduate Coordinator Award is presented at an event hosted by the Graduate School and the Graduate Coordinator Network.
 The University Co-op very generously underwrites the prizes for this award and all of the Graduate School awards each year.
+One award of $3000 will be presented in 2014.

 - Nominees must have served as graduate coordinator for two years as of September 1 of the current year.